survivejs/react-book/manuscript/00_introduction.md

 ## How Is This Book Organized?

 The idea of the book is to guide you through a small example project.
 After that we discuss more theoretical aspects of web development.
 The project in question will be a small [Kanban](https://en.wikipedia.org/wiki/Kanban) application.
 We will start by building a Webpack based configuration.
 After that we will develop a small clone of a famous [Todo application](http://todomvc.com/).
 We will generalize from there and put in place [Flux architecture](https://facebook.github.io/flux/docs/overview.html) within our application.
-Finally, we will apply some [DnD magic](https://gaearon.github.io/react-dnd/) and start dragging things around.
+Finally, we will apply some [Drag and Drop (DnD) magic](https://gaearon.github.io/react-dnd/) and start dragging things around.

 The theoretical parts of the book focus more on the tooling.
 Through those you will learn to: